CoralMapping/AllenCoralAtlas/README.md

    - Brief paper description

 + Lyons et al (2020) Mapping the world's coral reefs using a global multiscale earth observation framework. *Remote Sensing in Ecology and Evolution*.
 [DOI:10.1002/rse2.157](https://doi.org/10.1002/rse2.157)
-   - This paper covers the underlying mapping framework that is enabling the geomorphic and benthic mapping component of the Allen Coral Atlas, including data I/O, Google Earth Engine
+   - This paper covers the underlying mapping framework that is enabling the geomorphic and benthic mapping component of the Allen Coral Atlas, including image and derived data sources, Google Earth Engine methods and validation approaches

 + Paper n
    - Brief paper description